 - Platform:Windows, Linux, macOS, Xbox One, PS4, Nintendo Switch

+The game delivers an episodic experience that challenges you to explore, think and use what you can as tools to survive cold mountains.
 That means climbing, walking, hunting, cooking, fishing, fighting, and more.
-And, in particular, there’re over 100 tools you can craft, like lamps and knives.
+There’re over 100 tools you can craft, like lamps and knives.

 ARK: Survival Evolved